drazdra/ollama-chats/README.md

 2. or i'm too lazy to check all the code to ensure they do not send my local chats somewhere
 3. i want to have it my way - that is for desktop and keyboard, not for mobile phones.
 4. i want it to have a convenient keyboard driven interface and no unnecessary whistles.
-5. i want it to use as little 3rd party libraries as possible for security reasons.
+5. i want it to use as few 3rd party libraries as possible for security reasons.

-## What:
-Initially (version 0) i had spent several days to code this thing.
-My goals were:
-1. fully local, so nothing is uploaded anywhere.
+6. fully local, so nothing is uploaded anywhere.
-2. convenient chat interface for fun. (i.e. something unlike character.ai).
-3. no unneeded dependancies that can inject fun code without me knowing that.
-4. minimalistic.
-5. browser based.
+7. browser based.
-6. keyboard friendly.

 And here we are.
-Whole thing is less than 30KB right now (actually 133KB already, lol), that's including the excerpts from Ollama documentation, html code and help page.
+Whole thing is less than 30KB right now (actually 152KB already, lol), that's including the excerpts from Ollama documentation, html code and help page.
 The only imported thing is Vue which is a great web framework, probably used by millions of people, so it's pretty safe.

 #### In other words, this UI is made with paranoia in mind, to prevent any chances of leaking our chats.